 Second-order testing for hyperthyroidism in patients with low thyroid-stimulating hormone values and normal thyroxine levels

-Diagnosis of triiodothyronine toxicosis
+Diagnosing triiodothyronine (T3) toxicosis

-Thyroid hormones circulate primarily bound to carrier proteins (eg, thyroid-binding globulin: TBG, prealbumin, and albumin); whereas only a small fraction circulates unbound (free).
+Thyroid hormones circulate primarily bound to carrier proteins (eg, thyroid-binding globulin [TBG], prealbumin, and albumin), whereas only a small fraction circulates unbound (free).
 Only the free forms are metabolically active.
 While both T3 and T4 are bound to TBG, T3 is bound less firmly than T4.
 Total T3 consists of both the bound and unbound fractions.

 In hyperthyroidism, both T4 and T3 levels are usually elevated, but in a small subset of hyperthyroid patients, only T3 is elevated (T3 toxicosis).

-In hypothyroidism T4 and T3 levels are decreased.
+In hypothyroidism, T4 and T3 levels are decreased.
 T3 levels are frequently low in sick or hospitalized euthyroid patients.

 Pediatric